jnalanko/barcode-analyzer/README.md

 ### Filter

 ```
-Remove all sequence from a fasta/fastq file that have a barcode sequence.
+Remove all sequences from a fasta/fastq file that have a barcode sequence.
 Usage:
   filter [OPTION...]

   -i arg      The sequence file in fasta or fastq format.
   -o arg      Output file.
   -b arg      A file containing the barcodes, one per line.
+Do not give
+              reverse complements.
   -h, --help  Print usage
 ```